dtolnay/reflect/README.md

 through the reflection API will be what a seasoned macro author would have produced simply using `syn` and `quote`.

-From the perspective of the person that ends up calling the macro, everything about how it is called is the same as if the macro were written the old fashioned way without reflection, and their code compiles exactly as fast and performs exactly as fast.
+The macro is called as if it were written without reflection, and code compiles and performs exactly as fast as usual.
 The advantage is to the macro author for whom developing and maintaining a robust macro is greatly simplified.

 [runtime reflection]: https://en.wikipedia.org/wiki/Reflection_(computer_programming)